Courgette plant care: tips on watering, fertilising & diseases

 The best fertilisers for courgettes

-Mineral fertilisers are very soluble and can be absorbed easily by the plant.
+Mineral fertilisers are highly soluble and can be absorbed easily by the plant.
 However, this quick but short-term nutrient boost is not enough to support your courgettes in the long run.
-Mineral fertilisers can also soon lead to over fertilisation of the soil and permanently damage the sensitive roots of the plant if used incorrectly.
-It is not uncommon for the nutrients to be washed out into deeper soil layers.
-There, they lead to increased nitrate levels in the groundwater.
+Mineral fertilisers can also quickly result in overfertilisation of the soil and permanently damage the plant’s sensitive roots if used incorrectly.
+It is not uncommon for the nutrients to be washed away into deeper soil layers and water bodies.
+Where they increase nitrate levels in the groundwater.

-Slow-release fertilisers with a high content of organic matter – like our Plantura Tomato Food – are the better choice from a scientific and sustainable point of view.
-They have many advantages when fertilising courgettes, such as promoting healthy and active soil life, as microorganisms feed on the organic matter.
-At the same time, the production of plant-based fertilisers saves resources and energy compared to the unsustainable extraction processes involved in making mineral fertilisers.
+Slow-release fertilisers with a high content of organic matter – like our Plantura Tomato Food – are the better choice for the environment.
+They have many advantages when fertilising courgettes, such as promoting healthy and active soil life because microorganisms feed on the organic matter.
+At the same time, the production of plant-based fertilisers saves resources and energy compared to the unsustainable extraction processes used in the production of mineral fertilisers.
+For example, our Plantura organic fertilisers use plant waste products like cocoa shells and vinasse from the food production and animal feed industries.

 When and how often should you fertilise courgettes?